-Art of Memory is not only Woody Vasulka's most famous work but must be counted among the most acclaimed and widely exhibited works in the history of video art.
+Not only is Art of Memory Woody Vasulka's most famous work, but it must be counted among the most acclaimed and widely exhibited works in the history of video art.
 Three and a half years in the making, Art of Memory has won numerous awards and has been exhibited countless times around the world since its premiere in November 1987.
-There were three major sources of inspiration for the tape -- Vasulka's childhood memories of newsreels of world conflict; historian Frances Yates' book The Art of Memory; and the engravings of the 19th century Romantic illustrator Gustave Dore.
+There were three major sources of inspiration for the tape-Vasulka's childhood memories of newsreels of world conflict: historian Frances Yates's book The Art of Memory and the engravings of the 19th century Romantic illustrator Gustave Dore.
 Vasulka took from Yates not only the title of his videotape but also one of the tape's two organizing principles, that of "putting thoughts into a landscape."
 Yates writes in The Art of Memory about mnemonic devices used by classical Greeks and Romans.
-In preparation for his long orations Cicero would walk through a temple noting the number and positions of the columns, assigning to each column one of the topics of his speech.
-When debating he would visualize his temple walk, recalling the points of his speech with a perfection that would leave his opponents defenseless.
-The mnemonic architectures in Vasulka's tape are newsreels, photographs and texts as "memories" of major conflicts of the 20th Century -- World War II primarily, but also the Russian Revolution and the Spanish Civil War.
-The movies, photos and book pages ("leafing through history") do not fill the screen but instead are mapped onto shapes or objects that either float above the landscape of the American Southwest or are continuations of it.
+In preparation for his long orations, Cicero would walk through a temple noting the number and positions of the columns, assigning to each column one of the topics of his speech.
+By visualizing his temple walk when he debated, he could recall the points of his speech with a perfection that left his opponents defenseless.
+The mnemonic architectures in Vasulka's tape are newsreels, photographs, and texts-"memories" of major conflicts of the 20th century, World War 11 primarily, but also the Russian revolution and the Spanish civil war.
+The movies, photos, and book pages ("leafing through history") do not fill the screen, but instead are mapped onto shapes or objects that float above the landscape of the American Southwest or are continuations of it.